 - The Draper 5050 N Broadway St – Two story fitness center with cardio, weights, circuit training and everything in between.
 All FLATS residents are encouraged to take advantage of the free weekly group fitness classes led by top trainers.

-- First Ascent Uptown 4718 N Broadway St – On top of training equipment First Ascent has a full scale bouldering gym to climb your way to your next fitness goal.
+- First Ascent Uptown 4718 N Broadway St – On top of standard training equipment First Ascent has a full scale bouldering gym to climb your way to your next fitness goal.
 Sound fun?
 Take a beginners climbing classes from encouraging instructors.

 - Primary CrossFit & Yoga 5050 N Sheridan Rd – Committed to inclusive training for all ages and fitness experience.
 CrossFit classes are combo workouts that hit cardio, strength, agility, balance, and flexibility.
 If that doesn’t sound your like thing they also offer yoga, rowing, and private one-on-one training sessions.